When you hire a service through links on this page, we may earn a small commission. But our reviews are based on objective research. Why trust us?

 Bottom line: Simple Moving Labor makes it easy to book loading and unloading help.
 But your experience will depend on which local company Simple Moving Labor connects you with.
 You might be better off booking directly with a great labor-only moving company, like Little Guys Movers.

-🚚 Ready to get moving?
-Get personalized recommendations and the most competitive rates.
+🚚 Looking for a labor-only mover?
+Get personalized recommendations and competitive rates with Clever Move.
 It’s 100% free with no obligation.
-View quotes here.
+Get started!

 📊 Our rating: 3/5